avi-jit/avi-jit.github.io/fun.md

 - East India: Puri, Kolkata
 - North India: Manali, Nainital, Dehradun, Haridwar, Hrishikesh, Shimla, Chandigarh
 - Central India: New Delhi, Lucknow, Varanasi, Allahabad, Agra, Dudhwa

-## Writing
-I write articles, stories, newspapers, blogs, songs and novels.
-Some of them are:
-1. **Sci-fi novel**: DNA Revolution, a story of Venezuela embroilled in a politico-military crisis on the eve of a major breakthrough in genetics.
-2. **Short stories book**: Martyrs' Horizon (will upload a soft copy soon!)
-3. **Newspaper**: Articles for the college newsletter [Quest](https://issuu.com/thequest_iitbhu) at IIT BHU, and the school newsletter at City Montessori School
-4. **Blog**: I've now switched to blogging on [Medium](https://medium.com/@avijitthawani) and [Twitter](https://twitter.com/thawani_avijit)

-## Data viz
-I love playing around with data.
-Some of my data science and visualization projects have been:
-1. Intranet portal of student pics (FaceTrash)
-2. Samsung employee entry/exit data (Knox)
-3. Internet usage statistics in campus (Squish)
-4. Singapore weather data modeling (SUTD Smart City)

 ## Sketching
 I and my brother [Siddharth Thawani](https://www.instagram.com/sidart.thawani/) loved cartooning as kids (he still does) and sketched several comics.